liazylee/lip_reading/Lip Reading.md

 1. Recording Video Samples:

    * We will capture video samples of English speakers enunciating a wide range of words and phrases.
 These recordings will serve as the primary dataset for our research.
    * Each video will be annotated to provide ground truth transcriptions, aligning the spoken words with the corresponding lip movements.

+~~2.
+Utilizing Existing Datasets:~~

+   ~~* To augment our dataset, we will consider leveraging publicly available resources.
+Specifically, we will explore the "Lip Reading Image Dataset" on [Kaggle link](https://www.kaggle.com/datasets/apoorvwatsky/miraclvc1/data), which contains relevant images for lip reading research.~~

+~~3.
+Extracting Data from Online Sources:~~

+~~4.
+Visual Speech DataSet:~~

+   ~~* We will also consider using the LRS3-TED dataset, which is a large-scale dataset for visual speech recognition.
+It contains over 100,000 videos of lectures and talks, totaling 1,800 hours of video data.
+The dataset is available at [LRS3-TED](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html)(not found).~~
 2. Utilizing Existing Datasets:

-   * To augment our dataset, we will consider leveraging publicly available resources.
-Specifically, we will explore the "Lip Reading Image Dataset" on [Kaggle link](https://www.kaggle.com/datasets/apoorvwatsky/miraclvc1/data), which contains relevant images for lip reading research.

-3. Extracting Data from Online Sources:

-    * We will also consider downloading YouTube videos that feature English speakers and extracting both voice and subtitle information.
-From these videos, we will extract images of the speakers' faces and lips.
-To facilitate this, we may utilize the "YouTube Faces with Facial Keypoints" dataset on [Kaggle link](https://www.kaggle.com/selfishgene/youtube-faces-with-facial-keypoints).
-Or we can write a script to download videos from youtube using the youtube API.
-4. Visual Speech DataSet:

-   * We will also consider using the LRS3-TED dataset, which is a large-scale dataset for visual speech recognition.
-It contains over 100,000 videos of lectures and talks, totaling 1,800 hours of video data.
-The dataset is available at [LRS3-TED](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html)(not found).
    * We will also consider using the LRS2 dataset, which is a large-scale dataset for visual speech recognition.
 It contains over 100,000 videos of lectures and talks, totaling 1,800 hours of video data.
 The dataset is available at [LRS2](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html).
+   * use the grid corpus dataset, which contains 34 speakers and 1000 sentences.
+The dataset is available at [grid corpus](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html).

 ### B. Model Development:

 Create a deep learning model, potentially based on convolutional neural networks (CNNs) or recurrent neural networks (RNNs).
+Because the dataset is video,we may use LSTM, TCNs ,transformers,or GAANs.
 Train the model using the annotated dataset to recognize and transcribe spoken words.

 1. Data Preprocessing: